econ-ylee/econ-ylee.github.io/_pages/cv.md

 * "Excessive Firm Turnover in the Shadow of Unemployment."
 * "Trade Liberalization and Structural Reforms Under Self-Employment."
+* "Reducing the United States' Risks of Dependency on China in the Rare Earth Market," with Tennecia Dacass (CWU).
-* "Growth, Unemployment, and the Public Sector," with Alejandro González.
+* "Growth, Unemployment, and the Public Sector," with Alejandro González (WUSTL).
+* "Reflections on the Volcker Rule: Innovations in the Financial Services Industry and Fixing Too Big to Succeed," with Koushik Ghosh (CWU).

 ## Teaching Experience

 * Central Washington University
+  * ECON 130 Foundations for Business Analytics
   * ECON 202 Principles of Economics Macro
   * ECON 402 Intermediate Macroeconomics Analysis
 * University of Washington - Seattle